Mohit197/Flight_delay_prediction_ML/README.md

 ## Problem Statement

-The project aims to predict flight delays using a dataset obtained from open-source data sites like Kaggle.
+Flight delays disrupt air travel and incur losses for airlines.
+Leveraging Machine Learning and Data Science, this project aims to accurately predict flight delays using datasets from open-source platforms like Kaggle

 ## Approach